 Your instructors are also a great resource at this time.
 They are walking through the same unknowns that you are.
 If you have questions or concerns, please reach out to them.
 They can offer you classroom support.
 If you need extensions on assignments because of illness, or stress, or just in general, let them know.
 They want to support you and encourage you during this time and see you succeed.

-While your instructors are able to offer you space and time to complete your work, if you find yourself needing more than a 30-day extension, you should contact your Student Success Advisor.
+As a reminder, Walden requires ongoing participation to maintain federal aid eligibility.
+While your instructors are able to offer you space and time to complete your work, if you anticipate that you are not able to participate in the course for 30 consecutive days, you should contact your faculty member and your Student Success Advisor.

 Your fellow classmates can also be a great resource for you.
 They, more than anyone, will understand all the pressure that comes with being a student during this time.
 Reach out for support.
 Reach out to support.
 You are all in this together, whether you are in the same city, or same country, we are all experiencing the unknowns of COVID-19 together.
 We are one Walden.